LeDeathAmongst/StarBot/starbot/cogs/docs/repo_telemetry.md

 I have **opt-in** telemetry and error reporting built into all of my [github.com/LeDeathAmongst/StarCogs](https://github.com/LeDeathAmongst/StarCogs) cogs.

 Enabling or disabling it affects all of my cogs.
-If this command `[p]Star_Utils telemetrywithsentry` doesn't exist, then no data is being sent.
+If this command `[p]Star-Utils telemetrywithsentry` doesn't exist, then no data is being sent.
 This is likely because you haven't updated yet.

 I use a platform called Sentry [sentry.io](https://sentry.io) to collect this.